HaHaItsCalvin/amazing-saturn/src/pages/index.md

   - type: section_features
     section_id: features
     title-index: "01"
     title: " - Our Story"
-    subtitle: >-
+    content: >-
       What started as a student organization at UCLA in 2017 has evolved into a nonprofit that is working to reach high school and college students throughout LA County.
 We have hosted over 60 workshops serving more than 1,300 youth in our efforts to create a standard for wellness education that